 There is a 6" diameter HDPE pipe that connects to the tailings line at the East Lake TMF and extends approximately 1.2 km to either the North or South dams at the Triangle Lake TMF.
-Spigot locations at the tailings management facility vary over time.
+Spigot locations at the TMF vary over time.

 Water from the East Lake TMF is immediately discharged to the Triangle Lake TMF and thus the water repository and overall water management is accommodated and regulated at the Triangle Lake TMF.
 Reclaimed supernatant from the Triangle Lake TMF is discharged into the Back Pond, which serves as a lift station, where supernatant is either pumped to the East Lake water treatment plant for treatment or to the Seabee mill as reclaim.
-Two fresh water diversion pumps are situated along the eastern flank of the tailings management facility that capture and divert water towards Laonil Lake.
+Two freshwater diversion pumps are situated along the eastern flank of the TMF that capture and divert water towards Laonil Lake.

-18.4.2.1 Tailings Dam Geotechnical Report Review
+15.4.2.1 Tailings Dam Geotechnical Report Review